JavierBaltar/chaos-engineering-getting-started/README.md

  - [**Author**](#author)

 ## **Introduction**
-The main objective of this demo is discussing on how to bring understanding to a system that is fundamentally not understandable.
+This is a quick tutorial on how to get started with Chaos Engineering for Kubernetes.
+We will first discuss discussing on how to bring understanding to a system that is fundamentally not understandable, followed by running a brief demo on Litmus Chaos tool.

 ## **Chaos Engineering**